Tyler Wright

 Tyler Wright (born April 6, 1973) is a Canadian former professional ice hockey player.
 He played in 613 NHL games with the Edmonton Oilers, Pittsburgh Penguins, Columbus Blue Jackets, and Mighty Ducks of Anaheim.
-He currently serves as director of Player Personal /director of amateur scouting for the Edmonton Oilers.
+His most recent job in the NHL was as director of Player Personnel /director of amateur scouting for the Edmonton Oilers.
+Wright and the Oilers announced they agreed to mutually part ways on August 23, 2023.

 Wright was born in Canora, Saskatchewan, but grew up in Kamsack, Saskatchewan.